Preparing To Move Abroad With Family in 8 Steps

 Most cities have an office where you can take your passport application (available online) and pay the fee.
 In today's digital era, you might be able to apply online, but in most cases children need to apply in person anyways.

-You can get more information on the US passport process here.
+You can get more information on the US passport process here at the US Gov website.

 You will need to get passport photos done before you submit your applications, and there are precise rules for how they need to be taken.